bijay-shrestha/minio-storage/README.md

 # minio-storage
+There're millionth way to do minio-storage.
-This is a Java application for minio storage.
+This was a gold.

 # Run in Postman